ryan-hamilton04/P2-Markov/README.md

 ## Submitting, Reflect, Grading
 You will submit the assignment on Gradescope.
-You can access Gradescope through the tab on Sakai.Be sure your final program is in your Git repository before you submit it for autograding on Gradescope.
+You can access Gradescope through the tab on Sakai.
 Please take note that changes/commits on GitLab are NOT automatically synced to Gradescope.
 You are welcome to submit as many times as you like, only the most recent submission will count for a grade.

 Don't forget to upload a PDF for the analysis part of this assignment and mark where you answer each question.
 This is a separate submission in Gradescope.

-After submitting, fill out the [reflect form here](https://forms.office.com/Pages/ResponsePage.aspx?id=TsVyyzFKnk2xSh6jbfrJTErNjWEU70pGg_ytfEVEPi5UOVUyWEdHNlpDMkdKUTU5T0FCMEtJRkVUNC4u).

 For this program grading will be: